johnpeart/johnpeart.github.io/src/posts/blogpost/2024-09-09-rebuilding-website-eleventy.md

 There were some snags along the way, which might mean I've broken stuff (time will tell).

 1. **~~Redirects~~ Aliases**: Jekyll has an excellent and robust redirects plugin.
-Eleventy's community plugin is... less robust.
+Eleventy’s community plugin is... less robust.
 I've managed to make it work, but it took a lot of fiddling.
 2. **Dates and times**: You a throw pretty much any date in any format at Jekyll and it'll figure out a way to make it work.
 Eleventy is *far* more temperamental.
 The dates must be in `YYYY-MM-DDTHH:MM:SS+00:00` format (e.g. `2024-06-31T09:00:00+01:00`) or it throws a wobbly and just won't build.

 It took me longer than it should have done to figure out how to resolve these issues; the Eleventy documentation is – generously – *unclear*.

 ## We'll see how it goes

 Now I'm done, I'm pleased that everything is working.
-The site is also 6x faster to build (down to 1s from 6s), so it's blazing fast to work with again.
+The site is also 6x faster to build (down to 1s from 6s), so it’s blazing fast to work with again.

 Fingers crossed I haven't broken anything too badly!